jahnavigarikipati/bioinformatics-rosalind/docs/ai_usage.md

 - **What I decided:** For this assignment, readability was more important than tiny performance gains, so I stayed with the dictionary method.
 - **How I verified:** I generated a long random DNA sequence (~100k bases) and tested both methods.
 The runtime was similar, so my simpler code was fine.

----
-Overall, AI tools gave me starting points and helped me refactor, but I always tested the outputs myself before committing them.
+AI tools gave me starting points and helped me refactor, but I always tested the outputs myself before committing them.